Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Wheeling Through Pedra Furada CountrysideEasy Wheeling on day sixteen on the Central Route of the Portuguese Way

 And then within 400 hundred meters, the Camino turns to the left to once again join the familiar EN306 in Pedra Furada.
-A few meters onward, at about 19.4 kilometers for the day, you walk by the church, the Igreja Paroquial de Santa Leocádia de Pedra Furada, and what used to be the church albergue in front, see below.
+A few meters onward, at about 19.4 kilometers for the day, you walk by the church, the Igreja Paroquial de Santa Leocádia de Pedra Furada.

-Here, by the church, is where you can find outside, on the north side, by the wall, a large stone with a hole in it.
-I do not have a photo of this large stone, as I have only recently learned of this feature.
-To see it, click here
+Here, by the church, is where you can find outside, to the north by the wall, a large stone with a hole in it.
+If you expand the photo below you can see the stone with the hole, to the left of the entrance to the church.

 Within a few more steps in Pedra Furada, we came upon a nice information board by the cross at an intersection, showing that the nearest albergue in Barcelinhos was 9.0 kilometers ahead.
 Yeah!
 One of the closest albergues was our group's planned destination for the day, the Albergue Amigos da Montanha